Dr-Dan/godot-fakeo-db/README.md

-# GodotDataBuddy
+# Godot-EzDatabase

-A library for Linq/MongoDB style data access in Godot.
+A library that replicates Linq/MongoDB style data access in Godot written in GdScript.

 ## Usage